Toxins May Be Stopping You From Losing Weight

 Detoxification starts in your liver.
 While it’s a complicated process, your liver essentially does this in two phases.
 First, it converts toxic substances to highly reactive metabolites and then excretes these toxins.
 Your kidneys, lungs, and even gut also play a role in detoxification.

 Toxins can impact these organs both acutely and cumulatively.
-More dangerous are the persistent, low-grade toxins such as residue you consume regularly in conventionally grown fruits and vegetables.
-Reactions aren’t immediate, and you might not see the connection between chronic low-grade toxicity and struggling with weight loss.
+More dangerous are the persistent, low-grade toxins such as residue you consume regularly on conventionally grown fruits and vegetables.
+Reactions aren’t immediate, and so you might not see the connection between chronic low-grade toxicity and struggle with weight loss.